Magic Mind: From under $1M to over $50M run-rate in 5 years

 Where It Started

-Magic Mind started working with NvImpact in April 2021, and it was... different.
-A productivity shot.
-Hard to sell, hard to believe.
-Most people had never heard of it.
-The brand was doing about $1M in annual revenue.
+Magic Mind started working with Nv.social in April 2021.
+The product was a hard sell — a productivity shot most people had never heard of.
+At the time, the brand was doing about $1M in annual revenue.

 The Starting Line